 I hadn’t realised these same attitudes towards mental health still existed.
 And do you know what?
 A part of me believed them.
 I was back to being 14 again and told the fault was mine entirely.

 For me, the worst stigma is self-stigma.
-I’ve realised in the past few months how much I still judge myself for my mental health conditions.
+In the past few months, I’ve realised how much I still judge myself for my mental health conditions.
 Every day I say to myself, “Pull your socks up”, “get a grip”, “you’re letting everyone down”, “why can’t you just be normal?”

 Because it’s easier repeating the same mistakes, treading the same path in my mind.
 It’s easier beating myself down and brushing the pain aside with a careless comment.
 It’s easier to pretend that just because you don’t see it, it isn’t really there.
 That pain I feel?
 That’s just my imagination.
 Go sleep it off… Have a cupcake.